Ferdinand Piëch: Personnel policy

+The discussion surrounding the future of VW CEO Bernd Pischetsrieder in early 2006, who had once been groomed by Piëch as his successor, was also triggered by a statement from Piëch.
+In February 2006, Piëch publicly questioned the support for Pischetsrieder from the employee representatives on VW's supervisory board.
+Nevertheless, Pischetsrieder's contract was extended in May 2006.
+However, this did not prevent the supervisory board from removing Pischetsrieder from his position on the board effective 31 December 2006.

+VW emissions scandal

+Piëch's role in the Volkswagen emissions scandal remains unclear, especially when he first learned of the allegations.
+Piëch claimed that he had informed members of the supervisory board, such as the Minister-President of Lower Saxony Stephan Weil and works council chairman Bernd Osterloh at an early stage about discrepancies in the software.
+In February 2017, he refused to testify before the Bundestag's investigative committee.

 Engineering

 At Porsche, Piëch initiated significant policy changes within the company.
-For instance, starting with the 1967 Porsche 907, the driver's position in two-seat sportscar racers was shifted from the left to the right, as this provided an advantage on predominantly clockwise race tracks.
+For instance, starting with the 1967 Porsche 907, the driver's position in two-seat sports car racers was shifted from the left to the right, as this provided an advantage on predominantly clockwise race tracks.

 After focusing mainly on producing small 2000 cc race cars that were intended to share parts and features with road cars, Porsche in 1968 made a bold and risky move by unexpectedly constructing the Group 4 Sportscars minimum of twenty-five Porsche 917s which allowed the use of 5000 cc engines instead of 3000 cc for prototypes, catching the rule makers at the FIA/CSI off guard.
 Even Enzo Ferrari had been compelled to sell his company to Fiat before making a comparable investment.

 Always inclined to think on a grand scale, Piëch began the development of a 16-cylinder engine for the Can-Am series.
 It is perhaps no coincidence that his grandfather had designed a renowned supercharged 16-cylinder engine for the Auto Union racing cars in the 1930s.
 However, Piëch was not granted the opportunity to complete this project, as a turbocharged version of the existing 12-cylinder engine proved to be simpler, more powerful, and highly successful.
 Three decades later, as CEO of Volkswagen Group, Piëch championed the development of the extraordinarily ambitious Bugatti Veyron, featuring a turbocharged W16-cylinder engine with 1001 hp and a top speed of 407 km/h.

 Although some of these specifications do not exceed those of the Porsche 917/30, they are still superior to most current racing cars.
-Piëch was also the driving force behind the Volkswagen Phaeton luxury saloon, which was designed to compete with other German luxury cars and with Bentley/Rolls-Royce, although the model's sales were disappointing.